ASaiM/documentation/framework/workflows/microbiota_data_analyses.rst

 This workflow is built for single-end raw sequences.
 If you want to analyze paired-end sequences, we advise you to assemble them using one of :ref:`available tool for paired-end assembly <framework-tools-preprocessing-assemble>`.

 HUMAnN2 databases have to be downloaded before running this workflow.
 It must be done once.
 Check the :ref:`framework usage <framework-use-launch>` for more information.

+This workflow is not automatically added to the Galaxy instance.
+Check out :ref:`how to add it <framework-use-add-workflows>`.